 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Nikita Sud’s research and teaching is centred on the politics of development; the neo-liberal transformation of postcolonial states and governance; and the political sociology, economy and ecology of contemporary India.
+Nikita Sud’s research and teaching is centred on the politics of development; the sociology and politics of climate change and green energy; and the changing nature of the state in the global South.

-She has written extensively on the Indian state, in particular, its engagement with development as an idea and in practice; its interaction with minorities based on gender, caste and religion; and the reinvention rather than recession of this entity under economic liberalisation.
+Previously, she has written on the Indian state, in particular, its engagement with development as an idea and in practice; its interaction with minorities based on gender, caste and religion; and the reinvention rather than recession of this entity under economic liberalisation.
 This long-term research resulted in her 2012 book, Liberalization, Hindu Nationalism and the State: A Biography of Gujarat, which was widely reviewed.

-Prior to joining ODID, Nikita was Lecturer in Politics at the University of York.
-She has also been an anchor with All India Radio.
-Nikita is keen to interact with publics beyond the academic.
+Nikita is enthusiastic about interacting with publics beyond the academic.
 She regularly writes for national and international media.
 Her research has featured in The Conversation, Thomson Reuters Place, Mongabay, openDemocracy, Los Angeles Times, Al Jazeera, TRT World, Asian Scientist, The Telegraph, The Times of India, The Hindu, The Indian Express, Outlook, Tehelka, The Wire.in, Scroll.in, NDTV, The Tribune, Dainik Bhaskar, East Asia Forum, Mediapart, Bloomberg News, Bloomberg Business, BBC Radio 4, Radio France, and Radio Ö1 of the Austrian Broadcasting Corporation, among others.

-She is a recipient of an Oxford University Teaching Excellence Award, and the Sanjaya Lall Prize, and a Falling Walls Social Science award.
-She serves on the editorial board of Oxford Development Studies, and is currently a board member of the Journal of Contemporary Asia and Area Development and Policy.
-She is Vicegerent of Wolfson College for academic years 2020-22.
+She is a recipient of an Oxford University Teaching Excellence Award, the Sanjaya Lall Prize, and a Falling Walls Social Science award.
+She serves on the editorial boards of the Journal of Peasant Studies, Journal of Contemporary Asia, and Area Development and Policy.